conmurphy/aci-vrf-sandwich/README.md

 Example Nexus as Code Configuration files for setting up ACI in a "VRF sandwich" for firewall integration

+See [Nexus as Code](https://developer.cisco.com/docs/nexus-as-code/) for the full documentation.

 ## Quick Start

 - `git clone https://github.com/conmurphy/aci-vrf-sandwich.git`